Common basilisk: Geographic range and habitat

 The common basilisk is found in tropical rainforests throughout Central America and in northwestern South America, usually living in low elevations, from sea level to 600 m.
 In Costa Rica, this basilisk can be found as high as 1,200 m in some places.
 The species ranges from southwestern Nicaragua to northwestern Colombia on the Pacific side, and from central Panama to northwestern Venezuela on the Atlantic side.
 In Costa Rica, it is mostly found on the Pacific side of the country.
-The equivalent species on the Atlantic side is the green basilisk (Basiliscus plumifrons), which occupies similar habitats and has similar biology. also recently being found in South Florida.
+The equivalent species on the Atlantic side is the green basilisk (Basiliscus plumifrons), which occupies similar habitats and has similar biology.
+It has also recently been found in South Florida.

 Diet

-B. basiliscus is an omnivore; its diet consists of insects, for example, beetles or dragon flies; flowers, and small vertebrates such as snakes, birds, eggs, and fish.
+B. basiliscus is an omnivore; its diet consists of insects, for example, beetles or dragonflies; flowers, and small vertebrates such as snakes, birds, eggs, and fish.

 Predators

-The common basilisk has many natural predators; large reptiles, birds, and some mammals.
+The common basilisk has numerous natural predators; large reptiles, birds, and some mammals.
 To avoid predators, it can conceal itself under leaves on the forest floor and can remain motionless for a long time.
 When the common basilisk must flee, though, its skill of running on water can help it avoid many predators, and when the common basilisk can no longer run on the water, it will use its strong swimming capabilities to continue underwater.